 Saman Seydi Yasin: A Revolutionary Court sentenced the 24-year-old Kurdish rapper to death weeks after he was detained in October for “enmity against God.”
 He was also accused of assembly and collusion to act against national security.
 On December 24, the Supreme Court accepted his appeal and returned his case to the Revolutionary Court.
+In late January 2023, Yasin was reportedly transferred to an unknown location from Rajai Shahr Prison.
+He had allegedly fired a gun in the air at a protest.
 He had allegedly fired a gun in the air at a protest.

 U.S. Secretary of State Antony Blinken in a tweet on December 8: “We are appalled by the execution of #MohsenShekari.
 Our message to Iran’s leadership is clear: End this brutal crackdown.
 We will continue to hold the Iranian regime accountable.”

 U.S. National Security Advisor Jake Sullivan in a tweet on December 8: “The unjust and cruel execution of #MohsenShekari is a cynical attempt to intimidate the brave Iranian people.
 Our hearts are with his family.
 We will hold the Iranian regime accountable for the brutal violence it’s committing against its own people. #MahsaAmini”